crate/devrel-offshore-wind-farms-demo/README.md

 ## Creating the Database Tables

 Now you have a database, you'll need to create the tables that this project uses.
-Copy and paste the following SQL command into the database console, then execute it to creata a table named `windfarms`:
+Copy and paste the following SQL command into the database console, then execute it to create a table named `windfarms`:

 ```sql
 CREATE TABLE windfarms (